 - Helpful Hints

 Don't speak Mandarin?
 No worries, they've got you covered!
 Beijing is a major international city so they're expecting quite a few English speakers looking to find their way.
-On station subway maps they have the stop's name listed in both Mandarin characters the English alphabet.
-If you are worried about getting to the right place, take a picture of the stop you are headed toward and you can show someone in Mandarin so that they can point you in the right direction.
+On station subway maps they have the stop's name listed in both Mandarin characters as well as the English alphabet.

 What Top Spots Can I Visit?